 What is an Epidemiologist?

-Epidemiologists investigate the causes of disease and other public health problems to prevent them from spreading or from happening again.
+An epidemiologist is someone who investigates the causes of disease and other public health problems to prevent them from spreading or from happening again.
 They report their findings to public policy officials and to the general public.
-Epidemiologists work in health departments, offices, universities, and laboratories.
-Some do fieldwork to conduct interviews and collect samples for analyses.
-Fieldwork may require interacting with sick patients, but epidemiologists use safety precautions to minimize their exposure.

 What does an Epidemiologist do?